 - Will you have any additional epilepsy support needs during pregnancy?

 For most women, seizure activity does not increase during pregnancy.
 However, the physical and emotional stress associated with pregnancy can have an impact on your seizures, which can be due to changing sleeping habits and medication absorption issues.
-Changes in body weight, hormones and metabolism may also affect the seizure threshold and the efficacy of AEDs.
-Your doctor may be concerned about these issues because it is very important to have the best possible seizure control, and be on the safest AED prior to becoming pregnant.
+Changes in body weight, hormones and metabolism may also affect the seizure threshold and the efficacy of ASMs.
+Your doctor may be concerned about these issues because it is very important to have the best possible seizure control, and be on the safest ASM prior to becoming pregnant.

-Your doctor may encourage you to change the dose or type of AED prior to you attempting to conceive, as some medications are safer for the foetus than others.
+Your doctor may encourage you to change the dose or type of ASM prior to you attempting to conceive, as some medications are safer for the foetus than others.
 Your doctor may also encourage you to take folic acid well before you try to conceive.
 This can reduce the risk of some congenital abnormalities.

 Risk management throughout pregnancy